top of page

 In case you still don’t get it, watch this excellent video I came across.

-It is the story that must resolve by the end of the tale, not the plot.
+It is the story that must be resolved by the end of the tale, not the plot.
 If you don’t know what your tale’s story is, how will you know when it should end?
 You won’t.

 I have had many unpleasant experiences watching movies.
 I shall highlight three of them here because they all involve plots that lose track of their stories.